noteed/rescoyl/README.md

 After you can check that running a container with `--volumes-from dind-rescoyl` will have the ubuntu:12.04 image already present.

+### `rescoyl-checks`

+The tests require a copy of the `rescoyl-checks` executable in the current directory.

+### Run the tests

 The tests are run as follow:

-    > ./integration rescoyl
+    > ./integration rescoyl # to run against Rescoyl

-Note that you need a copy of the `http-checks` executable in the current directory.
+or

+    > ./integration registry # to run against the official registry